influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/examples/using_alert_topics.md

 * ID - The unique ID of the handler.
 * Kind - The kind of handler, in this case it will be a `slack` handler
 * Match - A lambda expression to filter matching alerts.
 By default all alerts match.
-* Options - A map of values to pass to the action, differs by kind.
+* Options - A map of values, differs by kind.

 The slack handler can be defined as either yaml or json, here we use yaml: